NguyenPhamCode4You/ai-home-lab-docker-compose/transcribe/new-bvms-docs/Bunker-Invoice-Price-Propagation-In-BVMS.md

-# Bunker Invoice Price Propagation — Investigation
+# Bunker Invoice Price Propagation — Root Cause Analysis & Fix History

-> **Bug Reference:** Consecutive voyage does not reflect the updated Price Per Ton after invoice approval on the previous voyage's bunker order.
+> **Bug Reference:** Consecutive voyage (V2) does not reflect the updated Price Per Ton after invoice
+> approval or reversal on the previous voyage's (V1) bunker order.
 >
 > **Repro voyages (QAQC):**
 >
 > - Voyage 1: `17c7ebef-3604-4b97-be59-120b1cc412a5` (1391001) — contains BNK-1394001-0001
 > - Voyage 2: `10397a6e-51f1-44a1-bfa4-aa9a3893d10e` (1391002) — consecutive to Voyage 1
+>
+> **Confirmed:** The repro voyages have **no `OwnershipChangeLogs`** on their bunker order items.
+> The root cause is NOT the TCO/TC ownership transition logic.
+See §7 for the correct analysis.

 ---